vzaar/note-to-recruiters/ntr.md

 * If you want to know about available jobs, keep an eye on our jobs page or twitter feed.
 * Each position will have its own specific email address.
 Send CVs to that email address for that position only.
 * Read the role.
 Do not send contractors if we specify permanent staff.
 Do not send PHP developers for a Rails position.

+### CVs
+* Do not send us anonymous CVs - they will not be considered.
+If you send me a candidate I want to know who they are, where they've worked and whether I've seen them before.

 ### Terms and Conditions
 * We will not sign your terms and conditions.